compwron/thru-plane-exercise/README.md

 - parse people file
 - given a plane set, report whther each person will be able to make their travel
 - given a people file, report what plane sets are needed (part 2: include times)

+- estimate whether planes are full
+- inject delays into the system and prompt rebooking